couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

         --scopes "storage-rw"
     done

 Now we're going to delete all four VMs.
 We'll be left with their boot disks.
 This command takes a few minutes to run and doesn't print anything.

     for LICENSE in "${LICENSES[@]}"
     do
       INSTANCE=${LICENSE}-${IMAGE_VERSION}
-      yes | gcloud compute instances delete ${INSTANCE} \
+      gcloud compute instances delete ${INSTANCE} \
         --project "couchbase-public" \
         --zone "us-central1-f"
     done

+We were previously piping yes, but that doesn't seem to be working currently, so you'll have to type "y" a few times.

 Now you need to attach the license ID to each image.
 That process is described [here](https://cloud.google.com/launcher/docs/partners/technical-components#create_the_base_solution_vm).
 Note that you do not need to mount the disks and delete files since none were created.
 Running this command should be sufficient: